 16. Combine dining accessories to create a Scandi look

 What could be more romantic than dining on the shores of a Swedish lake?
-Echo the serenity of this natural setting with the classic silhouettes of Scandinavian furniture teamed with rustic materials and textures.
+Recreate the serenity of this natural setting with the classic silhouettes of Scandinavian furniture teamed with rustic materials and textures.

 Danish brand House Doctor has the ideal pieces to achieve the look, including Walker chairs, £144, linen tablecloths, £96 each, simple ceramics, from £5.75, and rattan accessories, from £54 for a set of three baskets.

 17. Adorn your outdoor dining set with pretty linen